 The Task Force is supportive of organic waste recycling programs and the diversion of organics from landfill disposal.
 Unfortunately, because of the foregoing, we are currently opposed to AB 1826 (April 22, 2014, version) unless amended to address the issues described above.

-However, as initially indicated, we are looking forward to working with you or your staff to discuss our concerns with a goal to reach a consensus.
-Accordingly, Mr. Mike Mohajer of the Task Force will be contacting your office to further discuss the concerns with you staff.
-In the meantime should you or your staff have any questions, Mr. Mohajer can be reached at MikeMohajer@yahoo.com or (909) 592-1147.
+Should you or your staff have any questions regarding the subject matter, please contact Mr. Mike Mohajer of the Task Force at MikeMohajer@yahoo.com or (909) 592-1147.